Acromatic/rdr2-online-ahk/README.md

 See the README section about using RDR2Config.ahk if you plan on changing settings as the update will replace the script files!

 You can disable the automatic check in the configuration (`AutoUpdateOnStart`).

+* Updated to v1.1.1 - Sep 5th 2021
+* Added - Brand New Update and File System (Please update to this version manually!)
+* Added - Methods to the main script RDR2.ahk that allow the entire project to build from it alone
+* Added - HUD, OSD messaging system to relay what the script is doing
+* Added - Passive Anti-AFK - no need to worry about AFK anymore!
+* Removed - All other forms of AFK
+* Removed - "UpdateEditorOnStart" setting, all files are now updated at the same time
+* Removed - Cleaned up a lot of old commented out code
+* Changed - A lot of main script code was moved into separate new files
+* Changed - Manual timer control hotkeys changed to non-game keys
+* Changed - Config.ahk to match the new hotkeys and settings
+* Fixed - Massive speed improvements throughout, second tuning pass more to come
+* Fixed - Auto Update now only checks for updates weekly (to reduce useless GitHub hits)

 * Updated to v1.0.1 - August 31st 2021
 * Added - MultiSampling to the Mission Failsafe timer